BryanHaley/libvterm-ctrl/README.md

 Libvterm-ctrl can be compiled as a static library, or you may simply add `vterm.h` and `vterm.c` to your project.

-An example makefile and program (`main.c`) for the ATMEGA-328P are provided.
-It assumes an AVR toolchain is installed and available.
+An example makefile and program are provided for an ATMEGA-328P and Desktop Mac/Linux (`avr_test.c, avr.make` and `nix_test.c, makefile` respectively).
+The avr test build environment assumes an AVR toolchain (namely `avr-gcc`, `avr-ar`, `avr-objcopy`, and optionally `avrdude` for flashing the program) is installed and available on the host machine. `run.sh` is provided as an example of flashing the program onto the microcontroller and using GNU Screen to receive input and output.

-The example program shows binding the UART port to stdin/stdout, passing stdin/stdout to libvterm-ctrl, and creating a simple command line interface that can be used to test some features of the library.
+The example program shows binding the ATMEGA-328P UART port to stdin/stdout (in the case of the AVR example), passing stdin/stdout to libvterm-ctrl, and creating a simple command line interface that can be used to test some features of the library.

 ## License

-Copyright 2018 Bryan Haley under the MIT License.
+Copyright 2018-2021 Bryan Haley under the MIT License.

 See LICENSE.MD for more information.